chowlett/chowlett_release/README.md

 ```bash
     bundle config set --global https://rubygems.pkg.github.com/strong-start username:<your_github_personal access_token>
 ```
 "<your_github_personal access_token>" must be the "classic" type of personal access token, not the modern "fine-grained" type (a GitHub Packages constraint).
-The token has the pattern "ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" and must have at least the "read:packages" scope.
+The token has the pattern /\Aghp_[a-zA-Z0-9]{36}\z/ and must have at least the "read:packages" scope.
 Normally you will be using a token that has both "read:packages" and "write:packages" scopes because you will also be developing the gem from time to time.

 2. Add the following to your application's Gemfile: